ConfederacyOfGaia/Gaia/dms-guide.md

 As non-humanoids, they tend to think all humans look alike, which will lead to some confusion and RP fun.
 Because of their lack of gender, they will also tend to use incorrect pronouns, referring to everyone as "it" until they are corrected.

+Dragonborn officials and soldiers are very concerned with order, propriety, and law.
+Play them as bureaucrats all the way.

 Play all dragonborn with the same voice; something like the Vincent D'Onofrio character from Men in Black, gravelly.

 *I removed dragonborn as PC races, since based on the evolution of the history of the world, using them as a character race doesn't make ense.*